RibeyrollesMatthieu/RibeyrollesMatthieu/README.md

 My friends say I'm a cat so.. **_meow, world!_** 👋🐈<br><br>I'm Matthieu, I'm a french React full-stack developer 👨‍💻.
 I usually work with React, NextJs and Scss, but I keep learning new things!<br>
 I'm currently still a student and I'm working at [Alixir](https://www.alixir.fr/).<br><br>When I'm not spending my time coding stuff, I like to exercise, play piano 🎹 or draw ✏️.<br>You can also find me petting my cat Helios 🐈.

+Note: as I'm currently working, I'm using a different github account, so this one's contributions are obviously way lower than the real code I provide everyday.
 ___

 ### 🗿 Some stuff that might interest you (or not?):